/50

 28 / 50

-28. The maximum strain energy that can be stored in abody is known as
+28. The total strain energy stored in a body is termed as

 29 / 50